psychemedia/storytelling-notes/master-maid.md

 So he took up the apple and bit a piece out of it; but he had scarce done so, before he forgot the Master- maid, and how he was to drive back for her.

-"Well, I think I must be mad," he swd; " what am I to do with this coach and horses?"
+"Well, I think I must be mad," he swd; "what am I to do with this coach and horses?"

 So he put the horses up ag^n, and went along with the others into the palace, and it was soon settled that he should have the bride's sister, who had rolled the apple over to him.